skoolkid/skoolkit/sphinx/source/commands.rst

 To list the options supported by `tap2sna.py`, run it with no arguments::

   usage:
-    tap2sna.py [options] INPUT [OUTFILE]
+    tap2sna.py [options] INPUT [INPUT] [OUTFILE]
     tap2sna.py @FILE [args]

   Convert one or two PZX, TAP or TZX files (which may be inside a zip archive) into an SZX or Z80 snapshot.
 INPUT may be the full URL to a remote zip archive or tape file, or the path to a local file.
+If two INPUTs are given, they must both be (local or remote) tape files.
 Arguments may be read from FILE instead of (or as well as) being given on the command line.

   Options:
     -c name=value, --sim-load-config name=value